dh7/mindcache/mindcache_2.0_spec.md

 ```
 1. Human user creates project "Tweet Monitor"
 2. User creates MindCache instance "tweets"
+3. User creates delegate "Scraper Bot" with can_read=true, can_write=true
+4. User creates secret for delegate (shown once, then stored as hash)
-3. User generates API key scoped to "tweets" instance
+5. User grants delegate "read" and "write" access to "tweets" instance
-4. User gives API key to scraper app
+6. User gives delegate credentials (delegateId:secret) to scraper app
-5. Scraper app writes tweets to "tweets" instance
+7. Scraper app authenticates and writes tweets to "tweets" instance
-6. User shares "tweets" instance with group (including agents)
+8. User shares "tweets" instance with group (including agents)
-7. Agents subscribe to key updates
+9. Agents subscribe to key updates
-8. When new tweet arrives, agents are notified and process it
+10. When new tweet arrives, agents are notified and process it
 ```

 ### Use Case 2: Link Bookmarking with Partial Sharing